kristianmandrup/cypher-query/Readme.md

 The `CypherStrategy` is responsible for encapsulating the strategy being built by the builder.

-## Executer
+## CypherStrategyExecuter

-The `Executer` is responsible for executing a strategy on a given graph API, such as an API for an in-memory graph or a Graph API abstraction on GunDB.
+The `CypherStrategyExecuter` is responsible for executing a strategy on a given graph API, such as an API for an in-memory graph or a Graph API abstraction on GunDB.

 The executer returns the Cypher query results either as a stream or as a `Promise` (ie. `async`).